Sharing is caring!

 Here are some things about serotonin you might not have known:

-1. Serotonin is involved in the regulation of mood and anxiety, low brain serotonin levels may contribute to increased anxiety and depression.
+1. Serotonin is involved in the regulation of mood and anxiety, low brain serotonin levels may contribute to increased anxiety disorders and depression.

 3. 90% of serotonin is located in the gut, and it is important for gut motility.